UPDATED FEB 5, 2020

 It's a fact that New Yorkers make a verb out of brunch harder than any other city.
 But some might say we brunch healthier too, and we can prove it.
-Leave behind the donut and five-deep flapjack stack and, instead, get in on the eggs and artisan toast action at these healthy brunch spots in NYC.
+Leave behind the donuts and five-deep flapjack stack, and instead, get in on the eggs and artisan toast action at these healthy brunch spots in NYC.

 When it comes to brunch, can you really go wrong at a place named for the king (or queen) of brunch items — the egg?
-(Obviously, a recurring theme on this list.)
 The answer will come as an obvious ‘no’ the second you bite into their Avo & Eggs, The Egg White Reformer Sandwich (served on whole grain toast), or Pepper Boy Egg Sandwich (served in a pepper).
 You get the point, and you seriously can’t go wrong with this egg-cellent (had to) NoLIta haven.
-And if you’re not in the mood for eggs, try out their almost-healthy Chia French Toast, which adds everybody’s favorite seed to the traditional toast.
+And if you’re not in the mood for eggs, try out their almost-healthy Chia French Toast.
 Brooklynites: be sure to check out the Williamsburg location, too!

 All aboard the gluten-free buckwheat pancake and activated charcoal train, ’cause breakfast and lunch just got an upgrade.
 The Wild Son brings out the health-conscious Meatpacking District residents to their kitchen for healthy proteins, vegetables, greens, and grains.
 With friendly service, a bohemian vibe, and creative cocktails (kale margaritas, anyone?), The Wild Son is an all-day restaurant that allows for an anytime brunch.